 Several members of our congregation have already committed to join this effort.
 You

 can help get more children into classrooms!
 Make checks payable to FPCY with “DR School Uniforms” in the memo line.
-To give online through the church website, select “Other Giving” then type in “DR School Uniforms” in the memo line.
-Thank you.
+(Donations received after 12/31/2017 will be directed to our general mission trip efforts) Give online through the church website.